Ohtuproju2021syksy/Discord-Bot-better/README.md

 ## Instructions
 Clone repository to your computer.

 Install all dependencies `npm install`.

-Make your own discord bot.
-Instructions [here](./documentation/setupmainbot.md).

 Add `.env` file to root of the repository (same directory with `package.json`).